off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 $$ \alpha^\star(P) = \min_{\lambda\in\Delta(\mathcal{C})} \max_{Q \in \text{FI}} \sum_{\text{contexts } c} \lambda_c \cdot \text{BC}(p_c, q_c) $$

 where $\lambda$ is a probability distribution over contexts.
-The optimal weighting $\lambda^\star$ reveals which contexts create the worst contradictions—they receive the highest weights in the sum. (see App.
+The optimal weighting $\lambda^\star$ identifies which contexts create the worst contradictions—they receive the highest weights in the sum. (see App.
 A.3)

 ### 3.3.1 The Contradiction Bit